N-John/EEEB2_group_8_YEAR2.2/PROJECT/OBJECTIVES..md

 #OBJECTIVES
 <hr>
+##FROM PROBLEM STATEMENT

-1.Develop an expense tracker</br>
+* Develop an expense tracker</br>
-    -write expenses</br>
+    - Write expenses</br>
-    -log expense</br>
+    - Log expense</br>
+    - Statistic
-    -statistic  +average spenditure/input</br>
+        - Average spenditure/input</br>
-                +max/min spenditure/input</br>
+        - Max/min spenditure/input</br>
-    -advice on expenditure</br>
+    - Advice on expenditure</br>
-        +thresholds setting</br>
+        - Thresholds setting</br>

-2.Include features such as M-Pesa integration and the ability to record cash transactions manually
+* Include features such as M-Pesa integration and the ability to record cash transactions manually
-    -record entering manually (linked to no 1)
+    - Record entering manually (linked to no 1)
-    -mpesa intergrations unavaible</br>
+    - Mpesa intergrations unavaible</br>

-3.Ensure that the program is user-friendly and easy to use
+* Ensure that the program is user-friendly and easy to use
-    (linked to number 1 and 2)</br>
+  - linked to number 1 and 2

-4.Ensure that the program is secure, reliable, and scalable and that it can support a large number of users
+* Ensure that the program is secure, reliable, and scalable and that it can support a large number of users
-    -encryption
+    - encryption

-5.Pleasure the impact of the program on SMEs in terms of improved financial management, increased profitability, and greater access to financing.
+- Pleasure the impact of the program on SMEs in terms of improved financial management, increased profitability, and greater access to financing.
-    -testing
+    - testing